Orders

 Labels

+After a shipment has been successfully announced to the carrier, shipping labels are generated for its parcels.
 A label is the physical document that must be affixed to each parcel before it’s handed over to the carrier.
 It contains essential routing and tracking data used by the carrier network.

 How the concepts fit together